kirtirawal-tech/To_do_app/public/README.md

 7. To edit or delete a task, click the corresponding buttons next to the task.
 8. Enjoy organizing your tasks with MyTo-DoApp!

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
-Before contributing, please read our [Contribution Guidelines](CONTRIBUTING.md).